 Confused about which technical topics you need to master before you can breeze through the back-end technical interview questions?
-Here’s a checklist:
+Go through this quick checklist:

 There are two types -- Object-oriented programming languages (OOP) such as Python, .NET, and Java, and functional programming languages such as Clojure, Haskell, Ruby On Rails, and SQL.
 It's important to know both because different organizations use different languages for their back end.

 For example, Uber, Mozilla, and Spotify use Python, whereas AirBnB uses Ruby on Rails.
 If you want to crack Java back-end developer interview questions, make sure to know these programming languages like the back of your hand.

 Learn more about the Popular Back-end Development Languages to Get a Job at FAANG.

 APIs serve as the medium through which data gets transferred.
 They act as a bridge between the back end and the databases and allows the developers to fetch the user data.
 Typically, most back-end developers work with Python and NodeJS to create the APIs.